 Field education provides an opportunity to learn through observation and participation.
 Specific training models are designed by the student and professor in cooperation with an approved field observer.
-Grade: Pass/Fail.
+Special Consideration: PSYC 498 is graded on a pass/fail basis using a point scale.
 Prerequisite: PSYC 497 Psychology Practicum.